Index

 Two things happened in June 2026 that mark where this is heading.

 Salesforce paid to acquire Contentful.
-The stated reason is agent infrastructure: content assembled by machines, delivered across channels, managed inside one vendor's stack.
-Agent-readiness is now a platform feature you purchase and a register you join.
+The stated reason is agent infrastructure: content assembled by machines, delivered across channels, managed inside one platform's stack.
+Agent-readiness is now a feature you purchase and a register you join.
 Withdraw from the platform and the signal leaves with you.

 In the same month, researchers reverse-engineered the classification data Chrome ships alongside itself.
 More than thirty thousand domains gated from AI assistant actions.
 Another thirty thousand selected for semantic indexing.
 A live model deciding page by page whether you count as commerce.
-All of it written by one vendor, for one vendor's purposes, with no route to read or contest your entry.
+All of it written by one vendor, for that company's purposes, with no route to read or contest your entry.

 The market has confirmed that machines need structured signals about content.
-The question it has not answered is who writes those signals, and whether the site has any say.
+The question it hasn't answered is who writes those signals, and whether the site has any say.

-Read more: Salesforce Buys Contentful, and the Question Is Who Owns Agent-Ready Content and Who Answers When the Machine Decides?
+Read more: Salesforce Bought Contentful, but They Didn't Buy an MX Strategy and Who Answers When the Machine Decides?

 What We Do